LongHoangNguyen06/cart-pole-RL/README.md

 The first obstacle was to decide how to pre-process input of the problem.
 For CNN, input's features have homogeneous ranges $[0, 255]$ and hence scaling was trivial.
 In my case, the cart position has range $[-4.8, 4.8]$ and the pole angle could be in range $[-0.418, 0.418]$ while the cart velocity and pole angular velocity do not have bounded ranges.
 After testing multiple ways to clip the velocities, I found it was for the best to leave the ranges unbounded and even unnormalized.
 While the experiments were not exhaustive, I got the model learning when leave everything as-is and that was good enough for my goal.

 Regarding the architecture, I opted for simple feed-forward network.
 Since the problem was easy in nature, I decided to start with an one-layer network.
-The final network, found with help of Bayesian Optimization at the time of writing, consists of two layers with $64$ and $32$ neurons, respectively.
+The final network, found with help of Bayesian Optimization at the time of writing, consists of two layers with $128$ and $64$ neurons, respectively.

 After a few experiments where the network failed to run and I was sure the problem was not in my code, I visualized the network's gradients, activations and weights' distribution.
 For the first time I encountered the problem of gradient exploding and realized this problem is not just theoretical.
 To mitigate gradient exploding, gradients were clipped to be between $-1$ and $1$.